Psychiatric & Integrative Mental Health & Lifestyle Medicine Care · Telehealth

 Careful, collaborative mood management integrating medication, psychoeducation, and lifestyle strategies to support stability, insight, and quality of life.

-Comprehensive ADHD evaluation and individualized treatment planning for children, adolescents, and adults — supporting focus, executive function, and emotional regulation.
+Comprehensive ADHD evaluation and individualized treatment planning for adolescents, adults, and older adults — supporting focus, executive function, and emotional regulation.

 Compassionate, evidence-informed care for obsessive-compulsive disorder — addressing intrusive thoughts, compulsive patterns, and the anxiety that drives them, using an integrative approach that goes beyond symptom management to the root.